apache/hawq-docs/ddl/ddl-table.md

   <tr><td>SELECT INTO</td><td><pre><code>create table origintable [with(bucketnum=x)] [distributed by col]; select * <br/>into new_table from origintable;</code></pre></td></tr>
 </table>

 The optional `INHERITS` clause specifies a list of tables from which the new table automatically inherits all columns.
+Hash tables inherit bucketnumbers from their origin table if not otherwise specified.
 If `WITH` specifies `bucketnum` in creating a hash-distributed table, it will be copied.
 If distribution is specified by column, the table will inherit it.
-Otherwise, the table will use default distribution.
+Otherwise, the table will use default distribution from `default_hash_table_bucket_number`.

 The `LIKE` clause specifies a table from which the new table automatically copies all column names, data types, not-null constraints, and distribution policy.
 If a `bucketnum` is specified, it will be copied.
 Otherwise, the table will use default distribution.

+For hash tables, the `SELECT INTO` function always uses random distribution.

 #### Declaring Distribution Keys <a id="topic_kjg_tqm_gv"></a>